MarkCWirt/PyTuning/docs/interactive.rst

 Once you've launched the console, this script should be loaded into the environment with the ``%load`` command.
 This will load it into the console, but you'll need to execute it.
-This is normally done with ``Shitf-enter``, although ``Control-enter`` may be used on some platforms/versions.
+This is normally done with ``Shift-Enter``, although ``Control-enter`` may be used on some platforms/versions.

 .. image:: images/qtconsole_boot.png